 - Cover leftover cake tightly and store in the refrigerator for 5 days.

-Make ahead tip: Prepare cake through step 7.
+- Make Ahead Instructions: Prepare cake through step 7.
 Wrap the individual baked cake layers tightly and refrigerate for up to 2 days or freeze up to 3 months.
 Bring to room temperature, make the frosting, frost, and serve.
 Frosted cake freezes well, up to 3 months.
 Thaw overnight in the refrigerator, bring to room temperature or serve cold.

 You might also like my hummingbird cake!